1996 Japanese general election

 General elections were held in Japan on 20 October 1996.
 A coalition of the Liberal Democratic Party, New Party Sakigake and the Social Democratic Party, led by incumbent Prime Minister Ryutaro Hashimoto of the LDP won the most seats.

-These were the first elections after the 1994 electoral reform.
+These were the first elections held after the 1994 electoral reforms.
 Previously, each district was represented by multiple members, sometimes from the same party, causing intra-party competition.
 Under the new rules, each district nominated one representative, elected using first-past-the-post voting.
 A separate party-list vote was introduced for voters to choose their favored party in addition to votes for individual candidates, as a way to more accurately approximate the seats in the House of Representatives of Japan to the actual party votes, in an effort to achieve more proportional representation.

 Background

-The 41st general elections of members of the House of Representatives took place on October 20, 1996.
-General election for the House of Representatives was not supposed to be due until July 1997, but on 27 September 1996, Prime Minister Ryutaro Hashimoto dissolved the parliament, thus calling for a snap-election.
+The 41st general election of members of the House of Representatives took place on 20 October 1996.
+A general election for the House of Representatives was not supposed to be due until July 1997, but on 27 September 1996, Prime Minister Ryutaro Hashimoto dissolved the parliament, thus calling for a snap-election.
 This move to call premature elections had been widely expected as the Prime Minister's last effort to sustain power in the midst of a controversial sales hike.

 The last election in July 1993 ended the 38-year-long rule of Japanese politics by the Liberal Democratic Party (LDP), and no party had a majority in parliament since then.
 During the following three years, Japan had a succession of four coalition governments, which hampered effective government policy making and implementation.
 Furthermore, the constant replacement also slowed down the process of economic recovery.
 There were expectations that the 1996 election would restore political stability.

 The election was the first election under the new electoral system established in 1993.
 The multi-member constituencies were replaced with single member districts, and separate party list seats chosen proportionately.
 Prior to 1993, each district was represented by multiple members, sometimes from the same party, leading to severe corruption and intra-party competition.
 The latter consequence resulted in defections from the LDP and the creation of opposition parties that advocated for a new electoral system.
 As a result, a new system emerged, adopting both the single member district (SMD) competition and proportional representation (PR).
 Under the new system, each district has only one representative portraying a wide range of interests for his or her district.
 A separate party-list was introduced for voters to choose their favored party (in addition to votes for individual candidates) as a way to more accurately approximate the seats in the House of Representatives of Japan to the actual party votes in an effort to achieve more proportional representation.